Neck, Shoulder or Back Pain from Large Heavy Breasts? – Breast Reduction Surgery may help

 Yes, in fact, many women who request breast reduction have saggy breasts and want to make them perkier in addition to reducing their size.
 Reduction mammaplasty can be combined with the following procedures:

 - Breast implants: Breast reduction with implants is perfect for women who have saggy and deflated breasts and want to make them perkier.
 Implants provide perkiness and firmness and outline your cleavage by providing upper pole fullness.
-The right implant will make your breasts look younger and feel natural.
+The right implant will make your breasts look and feel natural.

 - Breast lift (mastopexy): Pregnancy, weight fluctuation, menopause, and aging can give you droopy breasts, lax breast skin, and downward-pointing nipples.
 This is why many times, breast reduction is combined with breast lifting to reposition the breasts and nipples and restore the breast firmness and tight contour.